 Keep those beautiful big chunks in tact. 😉

-Lastly, butter a deep cast iron skillet (pan of choice!), or a small dutch oven or casserole dish, with real butter, cover with a lid, and pop into the oven to bake!
+Lastly, butter a deep cast iron skillet (pan of choice!), or a small dutch oven or casserole dish, with real butter, add the chicken and dressing mixture to your pan or dish leveling a little, cover with a lid (or foil), and pop into the oven to bake!
 Remove the lid for a little bit longer to crisp the top a bit, and that’s all there is to it.

 It could not be more simple, more delicious, and frankly, more economical!